-I assessed and tested the internal controls relevant to sugar cane plantation receivables and its allowance.
+I assessed and tested the internal controls relevant to sugar cane plantation receivables and gained an understanding its allowance.
 I also assessed the key information, assumptions and methods used by the Company in calculating allowance for sugar cane plantation receivables applying the following procedures:

-- Gaining an understanding of the basis applied in determining allowance for sugar cane plantation receivables, and reviewing the consistency of the application of that basis, and whether the rationale for the recording of allowance. - I performed analytical procedures of assumptions that the Company applied against historical data and external sources such as industry average ratios, financial and economic information, and the findings of assessments performed in other areas relating to the assumptions. - I considered to what extent the methods applied were consistent with types of receivables. - I tested the calculation of allowance for sugar cane plantation receivables.
+- Gaining an understanding of the basis applied in determining allowance for sugar cane plantation receivables in general and specific cases, and reviewing the consistency of the application of that basis. - I performed analytical procedures of assumptions that the Company applied against historical data to determine reasonableness of the assumptions. - I considered to what extent the methods applied were consistent with types of receivables. - I tested the calculation of allowance for sugar cane plantation receivables.